pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 * When the *Show system objects?* switch is set to *True*, the client will display system objects such as system schemas (for example, *pg_temp*) or system columns (for example,  *xmin* or *ctid*) in the tree control.
+* When the *Show template databases?* switch is set to *True*, the client will display template databases.

 Use the fields on the *Keyboard shortcuts* panel to configure shortcuts for the main window navigation: